-This entry was posted on Sunday, December 11th, 2016 at 08:10 and is filed under Activists' Blogs, Activities, Articles, Background, By Place, Content, English, Issues and Facts, Jordan Valley.
+This entry was posted on Sunday, December 11th, 2016 at 08:10 and is filed under Activists' Blogs, Activities, Articles, Background, English, Issues and Facts.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 One way to tell the story of the Middle East as a whole is to describe the endemic struggle between peripatetic nomads and settled peasant farmers—a struggle attested already in ancient Mesopotamian documents.
 For centuries, all the political regimes of the region have tried, with varying success, to get the Bedouin to come to rest on the land.
 But in Israel and in the occupied territories we see, alongside this familiar policy, persistent attempts to uproot Bedouin populations who have already settled on the land, sometimes generations ago, and who usually have clear claims to ownership of these sites.